SELAB-AA/VaadinSessionManagement/README.md

 VaadinSessionManagement
 =======================

-Experimental mechanisms for web application session persistence and management
+Experimental mechanisms for web application session persistence and management using the Vaadin framework.